kubernetes/minikube/site/content/en/docs/commands/start.md

       --dns-domain string                 The cluster dns domain name used in the Kubernetes cluster (default "cluster.local")
-      --dns-proxy                         Enable proxy for NAT DNS requests (virtualbox driver only) --docker-env stringArray            Environment variables to pass to the Docker daemon. (format: key=value) --docker-network string             Docker network to run minikube with.
-Only available with the docker driver.
-If left empty, minikube will create a new network.
-      --docker-opt stringArray            Specify arbitrary flags to pass to the Docker daemon. (format: key=value) --download-only                     If true, only download and cache files for later use - don't install or start anything.
+      --dns-proxy                         Enable proxy for NAT DNS requests (virtualbox driver only) --docker-env stringArray            Environment variables to pass to the Docker daemon. (format: key=value) --docker-opt stringArray            Specify arbitrary flags to pass to the Docker daemon. (format: key=value) --download-only                     If true, only download and cache files for later use - don't install or start anything.
       --driver string                     Used to specify the driver to run Kubernetes in.
 The list of available drivers depends on operating system.